hardentools/hardentools/testplan.md

 Expected result before hardening:

-Depending on the Windows version nothing happens (AutoRun is disabled by default) or the executable is started
+Depending on the Windows version nothing happens (AutoRun is disabled by default) or the executable is started or the executable is an option in the AutoPlay dialog (see below)

 Expected result after hardening: